remla2024-team14/operation/README.md

 Similarly to a regular Kubernetes deployment, you can now run `kubectl apply -f istio-deployment.yml` from the `kubernetes` directory.

 Again, you can use `kubectl get pods` to check whether everything was succesful.

+To assign an external IP to your Pods (for access the web app from outside the cluster), run `minikube tunnel`.
+This external IP is displayed upon running `kubectl get services`.

 When you open the web app in `localhost:8000` and refresh, you will see that 90% of the time, you will be redirected to `app/v1`.

 ![alt text](images/istio-pods.png)